Rated 4.9 stars out of 5, 82 ratings

 The biggest strengths that I bring into our sessions

-As a therapist I believe my greatest strengths are in listening and understanding the unique struggles of the individual and supporting their growth with patience and care.
+As a therapist, I believe my greatest strengths lie in truly listening, understanding each person’s unique struggles, and supporting their growth with patience, compassion, and care

 The clients I'm best positioned to serve

-I work primarily with teens and adults struggling with anxiety disorders, OCD, self esteem issues, and eating disorders.
+I work primarily with teens and adults navigating anxiety disorders, OCD, and self-esteem challenges, while also supporting clients in strengthening relationships and setting meaningful goals.

 I identify as